ANiggemann/ANI-Camera-Remote/README.md

 # ANI-Camera-Remote
 Remote Control and Timelapse Control of Cameras via ESP8266
 ![First Remoter](First_Remoter.jpg)
-The upper cable connects the device to a USB power bank, the lower cable is a cable release cable for Samsung NX cameras
+The upper cable connects the device to a USB power bank, the lower cable is a remote release cable for Samsung NX cameras

 What you need
 -
 * ESP8266 device (NodeMCU recommended) and power (i.e. USB power bank)
-* USB-Kabel to upload the program
+* USB cabel to upload the program
 * Arduino IDE
-* Camera that can be controlled by a external cable release via push button
+* Camera that can be controlled by a remote release via push button
-* Cable release for your camera
+* Remote release cable for your camera

 What to do
 -
-* Make a connection to GPIO2 of the ESP8266 device and to your cable release
+* Make a connection to GPIO2 of the ESP8266 device and to your remote release
   * Best practice is to buy a cable with a camera connector on one end and a separate connector on the push button end (i.e. 3.5mm jack plug)
   * Connect a matching jack to GPIO2
-* Connect your cable release cable to the jack and the other end to your camera
+* Connect your remote release cable to the jack and the other end to your camera
 * __Make sure the output of the GPIO is compatible with your camera!__ Use optocoupler or relay between ESP8266 and jack if unsure
 * Connect the ESP8266 device via USB cable to your computer
 * Install the Arduino IDE and the Board Manager for ESP8266 into the IDE
 * Load the file ANI_CameraRemote.ino into the IDE
 * Compile the file ANI_CameraRemote.ino in the Arduino IDE and upload it to your ESP8266-Device
-* Connect your Computer or Smartphone to the WiFi network ANI-CameraRemote with the password Remoter12345678
+* Connect your computer or smartphone to the WiFi network ANI-CameraRemote with the password Remoter12345678
 * Open a web browser and browse to the IP address of your ESP8266 device
 * Control the remote via the webGUI